VedantPahariya/ara/Setup Guides/Setup_Multicore_Repo.md

 app=hello_world make verilate  # Build Verilator simulation app=hello_world make simv      # Run simulation
 ```

+### Changing the Configs

+To change the configuration of Ara, modify the [`default_mc.mk`](../config/default_mc.mk) or [`default.mk`](../config/default.mk) file located in the root directory.
+You can set parameters such as the number of cores and lanes.
+Checkout [`default_args.mk`](../apps/common/default_args.mk) which set the matrix size (M,N,P) values for matrix multiplication and other apps.
+memory size, and other hardware configurations according to your requirements.

 # Understanding Ara: Behind the Commands